Not Your Mama's Tuna Noodle Casserole

 3 tablespoons cream of mushroom soup

-2 small (5 oz) cans of tuna, drained and flaked into small pieces
+2 small (5 oz) cans of tuna, drained and flaked into small

 1 ½ cups shredded gruyere cheese